 Enhanced support and guidance for local organisations

-Improved cyber training with greater awareness and engagement to create cyber security best practice among NHS staff and organisations
+Improved cyber training with greater awareness and engagement to create cyber security best practices among NHS staff and organisations

-If you ever watched the cyber attack dramatisation in Chicago Med and Grey’s Anatomy where hospitals came under attack resulting in the shutdown of vital equipment.
+If you have ever watched the cyber attack dramatisation in Chicago Med and Grey’s Anatomy, where hospitals came under attack resulting in the shutdown of vital equipment.
 It is essential to realise these situations reflect the increasing fact that hackers are carrying out cyber attacks on medical and personal devices.
-For example, in 2019, the U.S. Food and Drug Administration informed patients and doctors that a specific make of insulin pump was at risk to cyber attacks.
-Also, in 2017 it was found that certain implanted heart devices were susceptible to hacking via home monitoring systems.
+For example, in 2019, the U.S. Food and Drug Administration informed patients and doctors that a specific insulin pump was at risk of cyber attacks.
+Also, in 2017, certain implanted heart devices were susceptible to hacking via home monitoring systems.
 The accumulation of cyber attacks on medical devices has forced the FDA to publish new guidelines in 2018 regarding these situations.

-The future platforms in cyber security are to understanding what hackers want to achieve.
-In most attacks, the hackers obtain healthcare patient data and payment information (e.g. credit card data) for fraudulent purposes.
+The future platforms in cyber security are to understand what hackers want to achieve.
+In most attacks, hackers obtain healthcare patient data and payment information (e.g. credit card data) for fraud.
 To reduce these cyber threats, Government agencies require more trained cyber professionals to intercept these hackers and limit any damage caused.
-On 25 May 2018, the EU’s General Data Protection Regulation (GDPR) came into force and will help in the protection of personal data and aid cyber security.
-Another vulnerability is the company supply chains where hackers can infiltrate parts of systems during the construction to plant malware.
-Therefore, companies have to think like a hacker and therefore reduce cyber attacks by creating innovative security across the supply chains.
+On 25 May 2018, the EU’s General Data Protection Regulation (GDPR) came into force and will help protect personal data and aid cyber security.
+Another vulnerability is the company supply chains, where hackers can infiltrate parts of systems during the construction to plant malware.
+Therefore, companies must think like hackers and reduce cyber attacks by creating innovative security across the supply chains.

 The future of cyber security will use artificial intelligence (AI) to secure devices and systems within the internet of things (IoT).
-These connected devices are increasing at a rapid rate and the consequences lead to exposure to potential cyber attacks.
+These connected devices are increasing rapidly, and the consequences lead to exposure to potential cyber attacks.
 It is claimed that by 2025, there will be an estimated 75 billion internet connected devices worldwide.
 Also, it is projected that ownership of smart devices could rise from 10 to 15 devices per UK household this year.